SHIITES: FG TO GAZETTE PRESCRIPTION ORDER MONDAY

 The Federal Government’s Printing Press, which publishes the Official Gazette, is based in Lagos.

-However, the authorisation could not be obtained at the weekend.
+However, the authorization could not be obtained at the weekend.

 Military now free to stop IMN’s violence –Presidency